Magnificence (history of ideas): Aristotle

-In his Eudemian Ethics and Nicomachean Ethics, Aristotle offers a philosophical, ethical, and aesthetic interpretation of magnificence which exerted an extensive influence throughout the following centuries.
+In his Eudemian Ethics and Nicomachean Ethics, Aristotle offers a philosophical, ethical, and aesthetic interpretation of magnificence that exerted an extensive influence throughout the following centuries.

-In the fourth book of the Nicomachean Ethics, magnificence is described as the ethical virtue linked to money: "it is a fitting expenditure involving largeness of scale" (IV, 2, 1122a 23).
-However, Aristotle insists that the type of expenditure must be appropriate to the circumstance.
+In the fourth book of the Nicomachean Ethics, Aristotle describes magnificence as the ethical virtue linked to money: "It is a fitting expenditure involving largeness of scale" However, Aristotle insists that the type of expenditure must be appropriate to the circumstance.
 Hence, not every type of action requires the same degree of expense.
 Thus, Aristotle, like Plato, consolidates the separation of the virtues of magnificence and magnanimity.
 Drawing on Xenophon, however, he dignifies the economic aspect of a great expenditure by turning it into an ethical virtue.

 With Aristotle, magnificence also acquires an aesthetic dimension.
-It becomes an art in itself, requiring that one understands what type of expenditure is needed and does so tastefully.
+It becomes an art in itself, requiring that one understands what type of expenditure is needed and that one spends tastefully.
 A magnificent man knows that the expenditure should be large, but appropriate to who is actually spending, the circumstance, and the object of the expense.
 The Aristotle scholar W. D. Ross suggested that in this conception magnificence turns out to be mainly a matter of aesthetic good taste.
-The aesthetic role that magnificence acquired with Aristotle exerted a profound influence on rhetoric, the arts, architecture and art criticism.
+The aesthetic role that magnificence acquired with Aristotle exerted a profound influence on rhetoric, the arts, architecture, and art criticism.